CambridgeDH/CDH-cookbook/beginner/python/lesson1-introduction-python-language.md

 Suppose a particular book on Mumbai catches my eye.
 I open it up, and find that it has chapters and subsections.
 These are the **'Variables'**, or the pieces of data which the function uses to complete a task - in this case, to describe the history of Early Modern Mumbai.
 Not all chapters look alike: some are long, some are short.
 But they all have one thing in common: they deal with **'Data'** about Early Modern Mumbai.
 Some of these data are lists, and some are descriptions, numbers, etc. Such data types -- organisations of data into particular formats - make up the unique features of this book.

-&#x1F7E9; This metaphor is of course simplified in order to help you conceptualise how most Python code is typically organised, but know that actual Python programs are not always so neatly structured, and each component can exist on its own or in combination with other components, for example a Module can exist independently of a Package, and we can use Functions by themselves.
+This metaphor is of course simplified in order to help you conceptualise how  Python code is typically organised, and you should know that actual Python programs are not always so neatly structured.
+Often components can exist on their own or in combination with other components, for example a Module can exist independently of a Package, and we can use Functions by themselves.

 [Back to table of contents](#contents)